 Submitting a FOIA Request to ICE

 ICE has files related to law enforcement investigations.
 This agency doesn’t have a specific form to use for FOIA requests.
 Instead, write them a letter explaining who you are, what records you need, and why you need them.
 You’ll also need to include an affirmation to give ICE permission to access and send you your records.

 If you need records relating to deportation hearings, you can send a request to ICE by email to ICE-FOIA@dhs.gov, or by USPS or FedEx to:

 U.S. Immigration and Customs Enforcement

 500 12th Street SW, Stop 5009

 Washington, D.C.
 20536-5009

-Submit a FOIA request to the Department of State
+Submitting a FOIA Request to the Department of State

 The Department of State keeps records of visa requests from noncitizens.
-You can make a FOIA request for this information from the Department of State website.
+You can make a FOIA request for this information from the Department of State's website.

 Gathering information related to your immigration case can be complicated, but help is available.
 If you are eligible, our free web app will walk you through your immigration process and help you prepare and file your application with the U.S. government.
 If our app isn’t a good fit or you just have immigration questions you need answered, you can speak with an independent attorney for just $24/month through our Ask an Attorney program.